VicPena/VicPena.github.io/index.md

   * STA 111: Probability & Statistical Inference (Summer Term II, 2015)

 # Active Projects
 * The dark side of high-dimensional regression (with Gonzalo García-Donato, M.A.
 Martínez-Beneito).
-A very incomplete draft with some of the ideas can be found [here](https://arxiv.org/abs/1607.02993).
+A very incomplete draft can be found [here](https://arxiv.org/abs/1607.02993).
 * Subgroup analysis: prior specification and computational challenges (with Jim Berger and Xiaojing Wang).
 * A tale of scale, tails, and empirical Bayes procedures (with Jim Berger).
 * Some thoughts about the likelihood principle (with Jim Berger).